jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 use [balenaEtcher](https://www.balena.io/etcher/) to burn the Raspbian image to your micro sd card.

-On your Mac, remove the microcard and insert it back in again.
+On your Mac, remove the micro sd card and insert it back in again.
 For making sure you will be able to connect over ssh to you raspberry pi you will need to
 ```
 cd /Volumes/boot